atomisthq/docs/docs/user/index.md

 ```

 The bot now asks for the `owner` of the repository.
 This question is
-skipped if there is only valid choice (your user account).
+skipped if there is only one valid choice (your user account).
 Next the bot
 asks you to select the repository to receive the new webhook.

 <div style="text-align:center;">